meltemktn/Team-Arginine-HackBio/stage-2/README.md

 **Task 2.3: Botany and Plant Science**

 This analysis compares the metabolic response of wild-type (WT) and mutant plants to pesticide treatment.
 The goal is to identify key metabolic differences between them.
+The dataset can be found [here](https://raw.githubusercontent.com/HackBio-Internship/2025_project_collection/refs/heads/main/Python/Dataset/Pesticide_treatment_data.txt).

 ***Processing the Data***